 What is a Sept?

 Sept is a term borrowed from the Irish to try to explain the Highland Clan affiliations.
 While an Irishman may have said O’Hara and his septs, a Highlander would have said Gordon and his clan.
 The term clan comes from the Gaelic clann meaning children.
 The various surnames of a clan represent the main family and the various surnames adopted in the changeover from the Gael to English naming system, as well as the allied and dependent families of the Clan Chief.
-Names reflect relationship, local origin, occupation, marital alliances, etc. Thus the main surname of the clan is the surname of the Chief, and all other surnames are now in common usage referred to as the septs of the clan.
+Names reflect relationship, local origin, occupation, marital alliances, etc. Thus the main surname of the clan is the surname of the Chief.
+All other surnames are referred to as the septs of the clan.

 Adam, Adams, Adamson, Addie, Adie, Addison, Aiken, Aitchison, Aitken, Akin, Atken, Atkin, Atkins, Atkinson, Badenoch, Barrie, Boyne, Brisbane, Connon, Connor, Craig, Cromb, Crombie, Cullen, Culane, Darg, Darge, Dorwald, Dorward, Duff, Durward, Eadie, Edison, Eddie, Edie, Esslemont, Garioch, Garrick, Garriock, Geddes, Gerrie, GORDON, Gardiner, Gardner, Huntley, Huntly, Jessiman, Jopp, Jupp, Laing, Lang, Laurie, Lawrie, Leng, Ling, Lowry, Macadam, Mallett, Manteach, Mar, Marr, Maver, Mavor, Meldrum, Mill, Mills, Miline, Milles, Miln, Milne, Milner, Milnes, Moir, Moore, More, Morrice, Morris, Muir, Mylne, Steel, Steele, Teal, Teall, Tod, Todd, Tough Troup.

-Of course there are MANY more spelling variations caused by clerks over the centuries, so use common sense — if your name is Adison and your ancestors came from Aberdeen then you would of course be able to claim Gordon heritage!
+Of course there are MANY more spelling variations caused by clerks over the centuries.
+Therefore use common sense — if your name is Adison and your ancestors came from Aberdeen then you would of course be able to claim Gordon heritage!